Avexiis/VineFlower-1.11.1-CLI-Wrapper/README.md

 # Features
 - Import .JAR files directly, or use extracted class directories
-- Searches Maven Central for required libraries and writes to console & file with info and links to the libraries found
+- Searches Maven Central for required libraries
+- Writes to console & file with info and links to the libraries found
 - Recommends Java version for rebuild of decompiled sources